RockAfeller2013/vibecoded/AI Harness/README.md

 #  Manifold

 - This is my research to build my own Local AI Harness called 'Manifold' its not just a interface, its a complete SLDC DevSecOp environment with prebuilt frameworks, that you can customise via LLM for your own purpose.
-FOR GOTO SUB
+-     PreConfigured LaravelPHP for SaaS
+-     PreConfigured QT for Multi-OS low level Kernel drivers/hardware
+-     .... more ideas loading

 ## Stratified AI Harnes (Hierarchical AI orchestration system)